Using Translation Memory and Concordance Search

 Click the Concordance Search button near the top right of the Editor, or hit the c shortcut on your keyboard.

-Type in your search term and hit Enter or click the Search button.
+Type in your search term in the source language of the project and hit Enter or click the Search button.

 To the right of the search box, you'll see the matching results.
 The left column shows all the source phrases containing your search term (your search term is highlighted).
+Above the source phrase you can see the project and resource that this phrase originated from.
 The right column shows how all those phrases were translated.